 They Don’t Want to Show You the Place First

-If you reach out about an online rental listing and the responder doesn’t immediately discuss showing you the available space, consider it a telltale sign that he or she has no association with the property.
-This also goes for potential renters reaching out to small-time landlords.
+If you reach out about an online rental listing and the person who responds doesn’t immediately ask to show you the available space or at least discuss options for a virtual or video tour, consider it a telltale sign that he or she has no association with the property.
+Scammers could also pretend to be a renter interested in a sublease or lease with a small-time landlord, aiming to get financial information.
 If they have no interest in learning more about the property or coming to see it first, it may be a scam.

 They’re Ready to Make a Deal With No Background Info

 You want a landlord or property manager who seeks reliable tenants.
-If someone claims to be ready to sign the lease with only email communication and no background on your financial stability, he or she is likely looking to get a one-time payment from you and may disappear before you move.
+If a supposed landlord asks you to sign a lease with only email communication and no background on your financial stability, he or she is likely looking to get a one-time payment from you and may disappear before you move.

-The FTC warns against adhering to requests for a security deposit or first month’s rent before you’ve signed the lease and met the landlord in person.
-You should never pay any amount beyond an application fee before you’ve confirmed the space is available, the individual you’re working with is associated with the property and you’ve signed a contract that makes you the legal tenant.
+The FTC warns against paying a security deposit or first month’s rent before you’ve signed a lease and met the landlord in person.
+You should never submit any amount beyond an application fee before you’ve confirmed the space is available, the individual you’re working with is associated with the property and the contract makes you the legal tenant.

 The reason many scammers give that they can’t meet with you in person is they’re temporarily out of the country.
-As the FTC reports on its website, scammers may even put in the effort to make it seem realistic: “It might even involve a lawyer or an ‘agent’ working on their behalf.
+As the FTC reports on its website, scammers may even make it seem realistic: “It might even involve a lawyer or an ‘agent’ working on their behalf.
 Some scammers even create fake keys,” and send them to you in the mail.

-They Want You to Sign Before Seeing Anything
+They Want You to Sign or Pay Right Away

-Con artists and shady brokers will hook many victims with the promise of a rent that can almost seem too good to be true.
-“That stuff is just all over everywhere,” Bancroft says.
+Con artists and shady brokers will hook many victims with the promise of rent that can almost seem too good to be true.
+“The price is really good, and then it just turns out to not even exist,” Gupta says.